Algebraic Reduction of Hidden Markov Models: HMM and Problem definition

-\begin{problem}[Multi-time marginals] Given an HMM $\theta = (P, C)$ and a finite set of initial probability distributions $\mathcal{S}\subset\mathcal{D}(\mathbb{R}^n)$ find a reduced HMM $\check{\theta} = (\check{P}, \check{C})$ of dimension $d\leq n$ and a linear map $\Phi[\cdot]:\mathcal{S}\to\mathcal{D}(\mathbb{R}^d)$, $\bm p_0\mapsto\check{\bm p}_0$ such that for all sequences of the output process $y_0^k$ and for all initial conditions $\bm p_0 \in\mathcal{S}$. \end{problem}
+\begin{problem}[Multi-time marginals] Given an HMM $\theta = (P, C)$ and a finite set of initial probability distributions $\mathcal{S}\subset\mathcal{D}(\mathbb{R}^n)$ find a reduced HMM $\check{\theta} = (\check{P}, \check{C})$ of dimension $d\leq n$ and a linear map $\Psi[\cdot]:\mathcal{S}\to\mathcal{D}(\mathbb{R}^d)$, $\bm p_0\mapsto\check{\bm p}_0$ such that for all sequences of the output process $y_{0:k}$ and for all initial conditions $\bm p_0 \in\mathcal{S}$. \end{problem}

-\begin{remark} Although Problem \ref{prb:multi_time} is more natural than Problem \ref{prb:single_time} for the typical HMM setting, the latter is also interesting in particular cases, which include efficiently simulating an unmeasured stochastic evolution, and reproducing the mixing properties of lifted chains with more compact models. \end{remark}
+\begin{remark} Although Problem \ref{prb:multi_time} is more natural than Problem \ref{prb:single_time} for the typical HMM setting, the latter is also interesting in particular cases, which include efficiently simulating an unmeasured stochastic evolution, and reproducing the mixing properties of lifted chains with more compact models.
+In fact, while we derive solutions of Problem 2 that are also solutions for Problem 1, the size of the effective multi-time reduced model is going to be in general significantly larger, as it must exactly reproduce all transition probabilities -- see also Proposition \ref{prop:spaces_inclusions} below. \end{remark}

 \begin{remark} As we pointed out before, in Problems \ref{prb:single_time} and \ref{prb:multi_time} we have assumed that $\mathcal{S}$ is a finite set.
-This assumption is not restrictive since, as we show below, the proposed solution works for any initial condition contained in $\Span\{\mathcal{S}\}$.
-For this reason, if one is interested in the adaptation of any of the two problems to a subspace of initial conditions one can study the problem using $\mathcal{S}$ as the set of generators of said subspace. \end{remark}
+This assumption can be relaxed since, as we show below, the proposed solution works for any initial condition contained in $\Span\{\mathcal{S}\}$.
+For this reason, when dealing with linear spaces of initial conditions one can study the problem where $\mathcal{S}$ are the generators of the set. \end{remark}